 Note that for simulations exported by openSF v3.7.1 onwards, the ZIP archive includes the simulation logs, so it is not necessary to provide the log file on import.
-If one is specified, it will be silently ignored.
+If one is specified, it will be ignored.

 Import Simulation ×

 Import Simulation

 Simulation SQL File

 Simulation Zip File

 Simulation Log File

 Help

-Please select a SQL, a ZIP and a LOG file generated by openSF export capability. - System will create if not present all needed entities (Descriptors, Modules) - System will unzip all input and configuration files into simulations folder (simulation name) - System will append the imported simulation log into the system log file
+- System will create - System will unzip a a ZIP and a LOG file generated by openSF export capability. if not present all needed entities (Descriptors, Modules ) ll input and configuration files into simulations folder (simulation name) d the imported simulation log into the system log file

-Cancel
+Cancel OK